-* Please note this is a general guideline, not a ceiling.
-In 2010 the average grant was $6179.
+* Please note in 2010 the average grant was $6179 and the guideline for grants is between $500 and $10,000.

-Arts Development supports small to medium projects for practising artists and art workers to produce and present new and innovative work in any medium.
+Arts Development supports professional artists and art organisations to produce and present new work in any artform.
 Applications must show that the project meets one or more of the stated objectives and priorities in order to be considered for funding:

 artistic merit;